ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/distributed-file-manager/README.md

 **Basic structure about Files** - `File` is a struct that's a skeleton to store the details of each file.
 We are having three attributes of each file:
-`fileName`, `fileType` i.e. whether it is image, audio, video or an application and finally `cid`.
+`fileName`, `fileType` that is whether it is image, audio, video or an application and finally `cid`.
 Here, `files` is a mapping between the owner (address) of the files and the array of those `File` structures which they uploaded.